flaskevann/MyS3/README.md

 Read the rest of the pitch at <code>Docs/WhyUseMyS3.pdf</code>

-For downloaded content like music, software, etc. you don't need MyS3 and encryption.
-You can sync a folder to a bucket using the AWS CLI.
+If you're uploading downloaded content like music, software, etc. you don't need MyS3 or encryption.
+You can just sync your folders directly to S3 buckets instead, using the AWS CLI.
+Tip: Make a sync script that runs every hour or day.

 ## What